2025 UEFA European Under-21 Championship: Squads

 Players born on or after 1 January 2002 are eligible to participate.

 Each national team had to submit a squad of 23 players, three of whom had to be goalkeepers.
 If a player was injured or ill severely enough to prevent his participation in the tournament before his team's first match, he could be replaced by another player.

 Group stage

+The schedule was unveiled on 16 October 2024.
+The detailed schedule with the qualified teams involved was confirmed shortly after the draw.

 The group winners and runners-up advanced to the knockout stage, which began with the quarter-finals.

 All times are local, CEST (UTC+2).

+Opening ceremony

+The singer Tina performed at the opening ceremony, accompanied by 32 dancers.
+A further 100 performers helped complete the opening choreography.
+The program was directed by dancer and choreographer Miňo Kereš.

 Tiebreakers

 The ranking of teams in the group stage was determined as follows: